 Mendelssohn was moved to write his Hebridean Overture, and it is here that countless artists, craftspeople and artisans make their living today, many selling their wares from Tobermory’s colourful seafront.

-But don’t just take our word for it — on our Grand Tour, you can see it all for yourself, from the natural splendour of Fingal’s Cave to the sacred tranquility of Iona.
-Just these two sites speak volumes about the extent to which these islands are steeped in myth — the former is named for the eponymous hero of James Macpherson’s epic poem; the latter, the burial place of the real Macbeth, King of Scotland, who inspired Shakespeare’s Scottish Play.
+But don’t just take our word for it — on our Grand Tour, you can see it all for yourself: from the natural splendour of Fingal’s Cave to the sacred tranquility of Iona.
+These two sites alone speak volumes about these islands’ influence in myth and legend: while the former is named for the eponymous hero of James Macpherson’s epic poem, the latter is the burial place of the real King

-But for every fantastical touch that abounds on these islands, there is just as much in which to delight in the material world.
-See wonderful wildlife — including otters, seals, puffins and guillemots — off the rocky coast of Staffa; enjoy a well-earned pint at the iconic, yellow-fronted Mishnish tavern; take a guided tour of Bowmore Distillery, purveyors of fine single malts; and much more besides.
+Macbeth, the inspiration behind Shakespeare’s Scottish Play.
+But for every fantastical touch that abounds on these islands, there is just as much in the material world to delight and amaze their visitors.
+See wonderful wildlife — including otters, seals, puffins and guillemots — off the rocky coast of Staffa; take a guided tour of Bowmore Distillery; delve into the depths of Duart Castle, and much, much more besides.

 - Sailing out of Oban Bay as the adventure begins

 - Enjoying a drink in the Mishnish in Tobermory